leighmcculloch/gocheckcompilerdirectives/README.md

 # gocheckdirectives

-Check that go directories (`//go:` comments) are valid and catch easy mistakes.
+Check that go directives (`//go:` comments) are valid and catch easy mistakes.

 For example, directives like `//go:generate`, `//go:embed`, `//go:build`, etc.